 (Pardon the crazy hair!
 It was windy, lol.)

 These jeans are my go-to AG legging raw hem ankle jeans from the Nordstrom sale in July.
 With legging jeans, tucking into booties is easy.
 No rolling, folding, or cuffing required.
 I didn’t even wear socks, but if I did, I’d just wear them under my jeans.
 I used to wear my socks over my skinny jeans when I was wearing boots over them, but that was with jeans that had a wider leg opening than these.

-And finally, I carried my Rebecca Minkoff Love crossbody.
+And finally, I carried my R Minkoff Love crossbody.
 I like how the gold hardware compliments the necklace, and the mushroom color coordinates nicely with the taupe booties.
 They don’t match exactly, but that’s fine.

 Did you like this post?

 This post contains affiliate links.
 When you shop through my links, it helps support my business (at no additional cost to you) so thank you!